UCdavidUC/mty2020/README.md

 In this guide it is described how to prepare your Azure and IoT Edge environments for our different labs and scenarios.

+For this scenarios I will be using a Raspberry Pi 3 B. Support for Raspberry Pi 4 will be comming soon.

+You can also use a Linux or Windows environment.
+Plan ahead on aqcuiring a device with one CPU architectures: ARM32v7, AMD64 or ARM64 (in Preview, some features may not be available).

 Enjoy!

 ## Prepare your Microsoft Azure environment